UmamiFoodServices-CustomerApp/umamifoodservices-app/README.md

 ### Linting & Formatting

-- Set up ESLint and Prettier for code consistency and formatting.
+- Set up ESLint and Prettier for code consistency and formatting..